michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-12-conclusion.md

 **This is the future we're building.**

-Not a future where AI replaces HR professionals, but where HR professionals use AI skillfully and ethically to do their work better—to serve people, organizations, and society more effectively.
+Not a future where AI replaces HR professionals, but where HR professionals use AI skillfully and ethically to do their work better,to serve people, organizations, and society more effectively.

----
+,

 ## Your Legacy